Legislation on batteries make sustainable electric cars

 Source: scenario models by Viegand Maagøe

-Hence, a legislation can generate a sense of security among EU citizens, who desire to buy electric cars that will not cause excessive environmental harm.
+Hence, a legislation can generate a sense of security among EU citizens who desire to buy electric cars that will not cause excessive environmental damage.
 Additionally, it will contribute to expand the storage of electricity from wind turbines and solar cells.
-It is important to increase the share of renewable electricity, since the electricity is often not utilized while being produced.
+It is important to increase the share of renewable electricity as the electricity is often not utilized while being produced.

 Many materials in the electric vehicle batteries originate from countries outside of EU.
 Ensuring the possibility of reutilization within EU will benefit the European battery and electric vehicle industries and increase the possibility to produce independently of China and other major battery suppliers.